Accounting and tax

 - Dividends from a South Africa resident company will be subject to withholding tax of 15%.
 Dividends from foreign companies can be corporate tax exempt if the receiving entity holds a 10% stake in the distributing entity;

-- Royalty payments to a non-resident entity are subject to withholding tax of 12%.
-Interest payments are completely tax exempt;
+- Royalty and interest payments to a non-resident entity are subject to withholding tax of 15%;

 - Tax on capital gains varies annually, but are typically between 18.65% to 22.4%.
 Capital gains to a resident company from sale of holdings in a foreign company will be tax exempt if the resident company owns a 10% stake in the foreign company;